Christian Solidarity Worldwide

-Christian Solidarity Worldwide (CSW) is a UK-based human rights organisation which specialises in religious freedom and works on behalf of those persecuted for their Christian beliefs, persecuted for other religious belief or persecuted for lack of belief.
+CSW (formerly Christian Solidarity Worldwide) is a UK-based human rights organisation which specialises in freedom of religion or belief.

 CSW operates in over 20 countries across Africa, Asia, Latin America and the Middle East, to ensure that the right to freedom of religion or belief is upheld and protected.

 Their vision is a world free from religious persecution, where everyone can practise a religion or belief of their choice.
 As of 2017, the organization has consultative status at the United Nations.

 Independent advocacy

 CSW indicates that it is independent of any government or political persuasion, but as an advocacy organisation, CSW also aims to influence governments and other bodies on religious freedom issues in the international arena.
 The CSW strives to influence attitudes and behaviours, legislation and policies that lead to religious discrimination and religious persecution.
 They try to achieve lasting change in culture, politics and society.

-Through its various resources, events, and initiatives, CSW also aims to mobilise the general public to pray, protest and provide on behalf of persecuted Christians, persecuted non-Christians and persecuted people with no faith.
+Through its various resources, events, and initiatives, CSW also aims to mobilise the general public to pray, protest and provide on behalf of people facing discrimination, harassment, mistreatment or persecution on account of their religion or belief.

 History

 In the 1997, Baroness Caroline Cox founded CSW, which had splintered from Christian Solidarity International.

-CSW's current president is Jonathan Aitken, who succeeded Baroness Cox in 2006.
+CSW's current founder president is Mervyn Thomas, who succeeded Jonathan Aitken in 2020.

 Strategies

-CSW's current Annual Report (2010/11) states that its purpose is to be a voice for justice, pursuing religious freedom for all.
-To accomplish this, they use four key strategies: